martpie/teeny-conf/README.md

 All operations are synchronous to avoid multiple successive save conflicts.
 An async mode may come in the future if people ask for it.

+### Constructor

+`new teeny(configPath)`, `configPath` being the filename where you want your config.

-### teenyconf.loadOrCreate(pathToFile, defaultConfig, callback)
+### teenyconf.loadOrCreate(defaultConfig, callback)

 load a config file or create it if it does not exist.
 If `pathToFile` does not exist, a file will be created with the wanted name, and `defaultConfig` in.
+If `defaultConfig` is not defined, this will be an empty object.

-### teenyconf.loadOrCreateSync(pathToFile, defaultConfig)
+### teenyconf.loadOrCreateSync(defaultConfig)

 synchronous `loadOrCreate`.